MLOps

 Model registryVersioning, staging, and promoting models to productionMLflow Registry, Vertex AI

-Serving infrastructureDeploying models as inference endpoints with autoscalingKServe, Seldon, FastAPI custom
+Serving infrastructureDeploying models as inference endpoints with autoscalingKServe, Seldon Core, FastAPI custom

 MonitoringModel performance, data drift, infrastructure health post-deploymentPrometheus, Grafana, Evidently